 For soldiers to be able to move quickly, every trench coat had a vent.
 To keep you dry and warm, it was tailored with a wedge.

 I can attest from personal experience, that wedged vents are great because they continue to block the wind and rain while allowing added movement.
 If you do not like the look of it, you can always button it up.

 The storm pockets can be buttoned up from the outside to keep out the rain.
 All proper trench coats have through pockets than can be reached from the inside and outside.
 I like this feature when traveling because I can wear the coat buttoned or unbuttoned, and I always have access to my wallet, passport, etc.

 Leather buckles were available back then, and I like the look of them though technically metal buckles would perform just as well, if not better in the long run.
 Since the buckles are often handled , leather is often worn in this location, especially on vintage garments.

 14. Checked Lining

 Traditionally, trench coats feature a checked lining.
-Burberry now offers 6 different checks in various sizes.
-The Equestrian Knight pattern is common, but the classic house check is probably the most widespread for trench coats and it features the tan, black, white and red tartan without any branding.
+Burberry now offers six different checks in various sizes.
+The Equestrian Knight pattern is characteristic, but the classic house check is probably the most widespread for trench coats, and it features the tan, black, white and red tartan without any branding.

 For the cooler days, a removable wool lining can be attached with buttons (for coats with this option), which makes it all the more versatile.
-My old non-Burberry “Made in England” coat has a lovat green liner which is made of wool with 5% camel hair and I can definitely recommend it.
+My old non-Burberry “Made in England” coat has a lovat green liner that is made of 95% wool with 5% camel hair, and I can recommend it.